Greece plays down referendum option, economy stutters

 For now, Tsipras's government said its aim remained to strike a deal with its international creditors rather than turn to a referendum or early elections.
 At a cabinet meeting on Tuesday, Athens reiterated hopes for a deal by the end of the month - by which time it risks running out of cash without new funds.

-"We are working toward an honorable compromise," Interior Minister Nikos Voutsis told Mega TV.
+"We are working towards an honourable compromise," Interior Minister Nikos Voutsis told Mega TV.
 "An immediate recourse to a referendum or elections is not in our plans right now."

 Speculation of a referendum had grown in recent days after EU paymaster Germany suggested Greece might need one to approve painful economic reforms on which its creditors insist.